-raised by the beach in Florida, as a child I could spend days making sand castles.
-I enjoyed creating anything from recipes in the kitchen to elaborate sets for school theatre.
-Throughout high school I worked at a specialty shop painting ceramic and glass gift items and spent summers interning at several graphic design firms.
-A profession in the Arts was thrilling to me and I went to college in Boston at The Museum School/Tufts university and eventually landed as a junior designer at a large museum in New York.
+raised by the beach in Florida, as a child I spent days making sand castles.
+I loved the creative process!
+Throughout high school I worked as an artist painting ceramic and glass gift items and spent summers interning at graphic design firms.
+A profession in the Arts was thrilling to me! i went to college in Boston at The Museum School/Tufts university and eventually landed as a junior designer at a museum in New York.

-Years later I lost several loved ones including my only grandmother, my grandfather and then.. my Dad.
+Years later, I lost several loved ones including my grandmother, grandfather, aunt and the person who was dearest to me, my Dad.
 Suddenly I could no longer create anything.
 I was numb, disoriented and really sad.
-I decided to join my friend on a retreat at Kripalu Center in Lenox.

-Those 2 weeks of Daily yoga, plant based food, meditation and many, many tears awakened a part of me I never knew.
-Coming to terms with the loss of loved ones was difficult-but healing and I grew a desire to help others to do the same.
+Those 2 weeks of Daily yoga, plant based food, meditation and tears awakened a part of me I never knew.
+A deeper awareness developed which supported my grief process and initiated my desire to help others.

-In order to expand my knowledge of human behavior, I pursued a graduate degree in psychotherapy at Smith College.
-I also joined a meditation group at that time which helped me with the stress of grad school.
-Meditation gave me access to inner calm.
-Enamored by the effects of this ancient practice, I completed my thesis on "the impact of meditation on therapists clinical skills."
-I attended many retreats and studied meditation with Thich Nhat Hanh, anandi Ma, and at Paramahansa Yogananda's Self Realization Fellowship in Encinitas, CA.
+I pursued a graduate degree in psychotherapy at Smith College and also joined a meditation group.
+Fascinated by this ancient practice, I completed my thesis on "the impact of meditation on therapists clinical skills."
+I attended retreats and studied meditation with Thich Nhat Hanh, anandi Ma, and at Paramahansa Yogananda's Self Realization Fellowship in Encinitas, CA.

-When I completed my masters I moved to Boulder, Colorado to work as a psychotherapist.
-My love of yoga and meditation continued and I became certified in Hatha yoga by the Shambhava School/Eldorado Springs and for a decade I worked as a therapist in local clinics, at the University of Colorado/Boulder, and practiced yoga/meditation daily at home.
+When I completed my masters I moved to Boulder to work as a psychotherapist.
+My love of yoga and meditation continued and I became certified in Hatha yoga by the Shambhava School/Eldorado Springs. for the next decade I worked as a therapist in local clinics, at the University of Colorado/Boulder, and practiced yoga/meditation daily at home.